Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Conclusion

 \section{Conclusion}

 In this work, we propose an open-vocabulary based multi-modal knowledge transfer (MKT) framework for multi-label classification, which jointly exploits semantic multi-modal information in image-text pairs based VLP models.
 To facilitate transferring the image-text matching ability of VLP model to classification, knowledge distillation and prompt tuning are introduced.
-And a two-stream module is proposed to capture both local and global features, leading to significant performance gains in multi-label task.
+Additionally a two-stream module is proposed to capture both local and global features, leading to significant performance gains in multi-label tasks.
 Extensive results demonstrate that our model surpasses previous ML-ZSL methods and establishes a new state of the art for open-vocabulary multi-label classification on NUS-WIDE and Open Images datasets.
-We are the first work in open-vocabulary multi-label classification and hope to encourage future works to explore multi-modal knowledge application in classification.
+This is the first work in open-vocabulary multi-label classification and it is expected to encourage future works to explore multi-modal knowledge applications in classification.